About the Consumer Information Program

 - Expand the beef influencer network to include experts in food, health and culinary.

-- Utilize new media technologies and innovative communication tactics to deliver memorable messages directly to consumers regarding consumer trust and the nutritional value of beef.
+- Utilize new media technologies and innovative communication tactics to deliver memorable messages directly to consumers regarding consumer trust and beef’s nutritional value.

 American Farm Bureau Foundation for Agriculture (AFBFA)

-AFBFA grows consumer trust in the beef industry through knowledge by identifying opportunities to engage education leaders strategically.
-Fiscal Year 2020 initiatives include:
+AFBFA grows consumer trust in the beef industry by identifying opportunities to engage and educate students and education leaders.
+Fiscal Year 2021 initiatives include:

 National Cattlemen’s Beef Association (NCBA)